Library Access for Remote Learning Period

 The library is working closely with faculty to purchase electronic textbooks when possible, but availability is extremely limited.
 To find out if the library offers your textbook online, you can check in your Blackboard courses.
 Follow the instructions on our Finding Course Reserves Materials for Students page.

-Update for fall 2020 semester: If you have library materials checked out, the library will contact you by email with information on a limited opportunity to return your materials during the week of September 14.
-We understand that you may not be able to return your items on the limited dates, times, and location we’re currently offering.
-We hope to offer additional return options at each campus in the future and will contact those with items checked out when those opportunities become available.
+We ask that those with library materials checked out keep those items until further notice.
+Please do not return your items to the drop boxes.
+We hope to offer return options in the future and will contact those with items checked out when those opportunities become available.
 We will continue to suspend fines on all library materials that were due after the College began remote operations on March 14, 2020 and have extended due dates until January 27, 2021 while we await further guidance from the College on re-opening the library.

 Until further notice, borrowing and lending of physical Interlibrary Loan (ILL) items is suspended.
 We will continue to fulfill borrowing and lending requests for electronic items.
 To learn more about ILL or place a request, please visit our Request an Item page.